Student bus pass guide

 We’re not saying you should do this (and some operators strictly forbid it) but riding on a mate’s pass — when they’re not using it, obvs — is a common student emergency trip tip.

 Walk to uni, and stick the bus fare you would have paid each time into a savings jar.
 You’ll have something to fan yourself with when everyone else is skint at the end of term, plus change to splurge on books, burgers or even a bike (another fare-busting option).

 Use the cheapest bus company

-In some cities the same bus route is traveled by a number of bus companies.
+In some cities, the same bus route is travelled by a number of bus companies.
 Check out which ones may be cheaper for you.

 Check for university night bus services

 Some universities have introduced night bus services to help students get home safely in the dark hours — which, let’s face it, can be as early as 5pm in the winter months!

 Check with your SU to see what they have on offer as it could work out a lot cheaper (and safer) than using a regular bus route.